KirillUnited/Slotwinners/src/data/features/feature-1.md

 ---
-title: "It's free!"
+title: "Social casino games"
 image: "../../images/Trophy.svg"
 ---
-### It's free!
+### Social casino games
-Slotwinners is and always will be completely free.
-No registration fee, no hidden costs, no bidding!
-Guaranteed.
+At Slotwinners you can learn to play, explore the best strategies to win or just play for fun without ever spending your money.
+No financial details will be required.